 Balloons I love balloons at birthday parties, so we used a Balloon Time helium tankto fill lots of brightly colored balloons and tied them to the outside of the picnic area.
 It was so festive and inviting.

 The kids LOVED blowing up the balloons and carrying them around the park.
 A few got let go into the clouds, which created much excitement amongst the two year olds.
 I will definitely get one of these tanks again!
-(Later this week, I will have a review about this product and a chance for you to win one.)
+(Check out my review about this product.)

 Elmo Fun The tables were covered with white paper so the kids could draw on them.
 I had several red tins filled with crayons.
 I also had a basket of Elmo board books for the kids to look at.

-One of Elias’s birthday presents was a little Elmo house (similar to this playtent), so we set that up and the kids had fun going in and out of it.
+One of Elias's birthday presents was a little Elmo house (here's a different Sesame Street playtent), so we set that up and the kids had fun going in and out of it.

 Of course, being at a park meant lots of swinging and running around.